 We hope you found this useful and it helps improve your CRM experience!

-Being able to quickly and easily tailor Microsoft Dynamics CRM to your unique business needs is one of its core strengths.
+Being able to quickly and easily tailor Microsoft Dynamics 365 to your unique business needs is one of its core strengths.
 It makes for a better CRM system and happier CRM users.